anuraag376/senior-dev-tech-showcase/README.md

 #### Unit Tests

-Write unit tests for the core functionality of the module, including:
+Write unit tests for the core functionality of the module, including

 * Testing the logic for calculating discounted prices
 * Validating promotion start/end dates